ValeP314/pp5-tangled-treasure/README.md

   * Webhooks were implemented and were checked sistematically to make sure everything was working fine.
   * Multiple purchases/payments were put through to make sure that the webhooks were all working after identified bug (then fixed, see below).
   * Confirmation emails were set up and tested on the console.
 The template was displayed nicely and it worked fine.
-* Opening an item:
-  *
 * Profile page:
   * The Profiles app was created and the webpage loaded fine when accessing from the url in early stages of development.
   * The profile page was updated to reflect the username, and it worked fine.
   * When making a purchase, it is possible to save the address, phone number and all relevant info clicking on a checkbox.
 The featuee has been tested deleting all info and then selecting the box, and the address was updated.
   * The order history displays a list of all orders, showing order number, date, items and total price.
 There is a link in the order number that brings back to the full success page that displays all info, and works fine.
   * When attempting a new order, the info saved are displayed in the form correctly.
 I tested many changes, and they were all updated promptly.
 * Product Management: